 A full-time student carries from 12-18 semester hours of credit in both fall and spring semesters.
 Credits in excess of 18 require the approval of the appropriate Dean, who will base the decision on such factors as grades, distribution of courses, extracurricular activities, health, and outside employment of the student.
 A maximum of six credits can be taken in one summer session.
 Undergraduate students who have senior status (completed 90 credits or more) may be permitted to take up to 12 graduate credits with the permission of the department chair and deans.
 Students requesting persmission must have a minimum of 3.00 grade point average.

 Marywood University defines its credit hour in compliance with both United States and Pennsylvania Department of Education requirements.
 Marywood designs its academic calendar to meet or exceed the minimum standards for class meetings, assuring that there are 14 hours of classroom instruction, exclusive of holidays or final examinations.
 The credit hour consists of one hour of classroom or direct faculty instruction per week with two hours of out of classroom work over the course of the fifteen week semester.
 Thereby, each semester consists of 14 hours of classroom instruction with a 15th week devoted to a final examination or culminating experience and each credit hour represents fifteen contact hours spent in class.
 In the case of a three credit course, the student will have 45 contact hours spent in class for a total of 135 hours of work inside and outside the classroom.
 For all alternate instructional delivery methods, laboratories, or independent studies the credit hour represents an equivalent to the minimum requirement for classroom instruction.
+Online courses are conducted 100% online (with the exception of a possible optional in-person orientation).
+Courses are considered to be hybrid if 20% (equivalent to three weeks of classes) or more of the course is online.
 Summer sessions meet the required instructional hours per credit in the compressed timeframe of a shorter six week session.

 A student must attain a cumulative quality point average (QPA) of 2.00 to satisfy degree requirements.
 A minimum of 2.33 is required in one's major.
 Some major programs require a higher QPA.
 Individual program descriptions provide specific information.